stride3d/stride/Readme.md

 * **modularity** to provide a set modular shaders each focusing on a single rendering technique, more easily manageable

 * **reusability** to maximize code reuse between shaders

-## Parser

-This language parser is built from the ground up using the [Eto.Parse](https://github.com/picoe/Eto.Parse) library.
-It is designed to be faster and more efficient.